Lennox Honychurch: Work as historian

-Honychurch's writing describes the history of Dominica and includes The Dominica Story, first published in 1975, Dominica: Isle of Adventure, published in 1991, a three-book series entitled The Caribbean People (1995), Dominica's Cabrits and Prince Rupert's Bay (2013), and In the Forests of Freedom: The Fighting Maroons of Dominica (2017).
+Honychurch's writing describes the history of Dominica and includes The Dominica Story: A History of the Island, first published in 1975, Dominica: Isle of Adventure, published in 1991, a three-book series entitled The Caribbean People (1995), Dominica's Cabrits and Prince Rupert's Bay (2013), and In the Forests of Freedom: The Fighting Maroons of Dominica (2017).

-In addition to his books, Honychurch has published several academic articles and organized the first international conference on Dominican writer Jean Rhys in 2004.
+Honychurch has published several academic articles and he organized the first international conference on Dominican writer Jean Rhys in 2004.

 Honychurch is an expert in the First Peoples of the Caribbean and has collected archival material related to Amerindian-African contact.
-His graduate theses focused on the contact and culture exchange which took place between the indigenous Kalinago people of the Lesser Antilles and the people who arrived from Europe and Africa.
+His graduate theses focused on the contact and culture exchange that took place between the indigenous Kalinago people of the Lesser Antilles and the people who arrived from Europe and Africa.

 Work as artist

 Honychurch is a poet and painter.
 His murals adorn churches throughout Dominica, the main post office in Roseau, and the national museum.
-He is also a Carnival artist.
+He is also a carnival artist.

 Awards

 On 9 April 2011, Honychurch was awarded the Anthony N. Sabga Caribbean Awards for Excellence, in the category of Arts and Letters.

 In 2012, he was awarded an honorary doctorate by the University of the West Indies and is an Honorary Research Fellow at the university.

-He is a recipient of the Golden Drum Award for preservation of Dominica's cultural heritage as well as the Dominica Sisserou Medal of Honour for his contribution to historical and archaeological research.
+He is a recipient of the Sisserou Award of Honour (1987), as well as the Golden Drum Award (1994) for preservation of Dominica's cultural heritage, and in 2018, he received the Dominica Award of Honour, the nation's highest honour, for his contribution to historical and archaeological research.